Services

 Musician Earplugs and other Custom Hearing Protection Devices

-A&A Audiology also provides custom-fitted ear protection for a variety of high-noise environments.
-Hearing protection is used by pilots, coaches, construction and factory workers, dentists, athletes, hunters/shooters, race car drivers, nightclub staff, musicians and anyone interested in protecting their hearing.
+A&A Audiology offers custom-fitted ear protection for a variety of high-noise environments.
+Our ear protection is used by pilots, coaches, construction and factory workers, dentists, athletes, hunters/shooters, race car drivers, nightclub staff, musicians, and anyone else who wants to protect their hearing.

 Hearing Aid Accessories

-Hearing aid accessories such as dri-aid kits, tubing blowers, cleaning accessories, earmold tubing and hearing aid batteries are available for sale in the Hearing Clinic.
-If you wish to have batteries mailed to you, please contact us.
+A variety of hearing aid accessories are available for sale in the Hearing Clinic, including dri-aid kits, tubing blowers, cleaning accessories, earmold tubing, and hearing aid batteries.
+If you would like to have batteries mailed to you, please contact us.

 Additional Resources